-Lead is Dead! (except for start batts)
+Lead is Dead!
+(Except for Starting Batteries)

-Cycle-life Claims vs. Reality
+Cycle-Life Claims vs. Reality

-Capacity Testing = Lead Acid Reality
+Capacity Testing = Lead-Acid Reality

 Cost: LFP Wins!